 The ultimate decision in migrating to the cloud should come through the business itself, with support from IT.
 Technically, it is up to the business to decide what to do and how to do, and IT is needed to implement the agreed strategy.
 A balanced collaboration between the two departments will allow an organization to get the best out of migrating to cloud computing.

-Article by Danny Bob.
+Article by Danny Bob, a cloud-computing specialist.